,

 41. Gamble on anything you can gamble on

-In a study in Michigan, one thing that set compulsive gamblers apart from recreational gamblers was the number of types of things they gambled on.
+A study in Michigan found that one thing that set compulsive gamblers apart from recreational gamblers was the number of types of things they gambled on.
 Compulsive gamblers often gambled on 6+ different things (IDSH 2021).

-Do you have a hard time not gambling on things, or do you see opportunities everywhere?
+Do you struggle not gambling on things, or do you see opportunities everywhere?
 Gambling on anything is a predictor of gambling disorder and is essential to watch out for when dealing with compulsive gambling issues.

 42. Keep playing even if gambling isn’t fun anymore